charliempetha/charliempetha.github.io/_pages/talks.md

 - *Using the infall region around galaxy clusters as a cosmological probe*, June 2024, **Cosmology from Home**, Online
 - *Prospects for using the infall region to probe cosmology*, August 2024, **University of Maryland Visiting Speaker**, Maryland, USA
 - *Prospects for using the infall region to probe cosmology*, September 2024, **Cosmological and Astrophysical Synergies: Tactics for the Latest Era**,  Tagliolo Monferrato, Italy
+- *The infall region of galaxy clusters as a complementary probe to cluster abundance*, January 2025, **Harvard-Smithsonian Center for Astrophysics - Institute for Theory and Computation Luncheon**, Cambridge, USA
+- *The infall region of galaxy clusters as a complementary probe to cluster abundance*, February 2025, **MIT Kavli Institute - Monday Afternoon Talks**, Cambridge, USA
+- *The infall region of galaxy clusters as a complementary probe to cluster abundance*, February 2025, **Kavli Institute for Cosmological Physics - Survey Science Group Meeting**, Chicago, USA

 Posters
 -----